Structure & Governance

 - Enabling properly funded programmes, including a strong programme, project management and change management; establishing ICT or eHealth competence centres to support roll-out; distributed leadership, to reduce dependency on a single heroic leader; excellent communication of goals, progress and successes.

-- Managing successful eHealth innovation within a properly funded, multi-year transformation programme.
+- Managing successful digital innovation within a properly funded, multi-year transformation programme.

-- Taking into account the need to address the risk of health inequities.
+- Considering the need to address the risk of health and social inequalities.

-- Establishing organisations with the mandate to select, develop and deliver eHealth services.
+- Establishing organisations with the mandate to select, develop and deliver digital services.

 - Fragmented structure and governance in place